Visit the Michigan Medicine Coronavirus Update pages for additional information about our response to the COVID-19 pandemic including:

 - We ask screening questions about risk factors over the phone before you come and we will ask screening questions again when you arrive for your appointment.

 - A mask or face covering is required to be worn by all patients and visitors on Michigan Medicine grounds, including in parking lots and while in our health care facilities.
 Masks are provided at each entrance if you do not have one.
-Please note that masks with valves are not allowed in our hospitals and clinics as they allow droplets to be released into the air around you.
+Our health care teams do not provide exemptions to the mask requirements at our hospitals and health centers.
+Please note that masks with valves are not allowed as they allow droplets to be released into the air around you.
 Visit our Mask-Wearing to Prevent COVID-19 page on uofmhealth.org for more about the why, who, and how of mask-wearing.

 - Exam rooms are disinfected after every patient

 - Common areas are disinfected multiple times a day